christian-draeger/card10-berlin-uhr/README.md

 * displays seconds on the outer border of the display (can be turned on/off by lower left button)
 * press upper right button to display the current date in a berlin-uhr-ish style
 * press lower right button to show a overlay of clock/date in arabic numbers (good for beginners to learn how to read this clock)
+* Power-Management / Power-Safing
-* automatically adjust the brightness of the display and the seconds LED
+    * Automatically adjust brightness of display and the seconds LED to safe battery
+    * UI renders with 1FPS

 ## How to read the clock